 I've been using a HomePod since it launched but I haven't reviewed it yet.
 Not officially.
 That's because it wasn't officially available where I live — Canada.
 Today, that changes.

 HomePod is now being sold not just in the U.S., U.K., and Australia, but Canada, Germany, and France as well.

 I've now had the chance to live with HomePod for almost a week with full Canadian support, as well as over four months with the U.S. version.
 Over that time, I've gotten a sense of what it is, what it does, who it's for, and how it fits into the Apple ecosystem.

-I'm not going to review it right now.
-Not exactly.
-HomePod isn't yet available where I live, in Canada.
-But I've had the chance to talk with some of the people at Apple that brought HomePod to market, to see the audio lab where it was tested and iterated on, and to hear their vision for the smart speaker.
+I've also had the chance to talk with some of the people at Apple that brought HomePod to market, to see the audio lab where it was tested and iterated on, and to hear their vision for the smart speaker.
 That includes Kate Bergeron, Vice President of Hardware Engineering, Gary Geaves, Senior Director of Audio Design and Engineering, and Phil Schiller, Senior Vice President of Worldwide Marketing.

 HomePod in Brief

 For people who want:

 - Phenomenal sound in a small package that can be placed anywhere.

 - On-device Apple Music and Podcasts, and iTunes Music and iTunes Match.